bchilton9/One-File-Docker-Toolkit/README.md

 3. **Edit** visually using the form UI
 4. **Copy** or **download** the generated output as needed

----
+—

+This tool is open, simple, and designed for both beginners and pros who want to generate Docker configs quickly and visually.

+—

 ## 🛠 Built By

 [ChilSoft.com](https://chilsoft.com)

-This tool is open, simple, and designed for both beginners and pros who want to generate Docker configs quickly and visually.
+—

+## ⚠️ Disclaimer

+This site and its contents are provided for informational and educational purposes only.

+Use any code, tools, or instructions at your own risk.
+We are **not responsible** for any damage to your device, data loss, or unintended consequences.

+Always proceed with care — and make backups.

+—

-© 2025 ChilSoft.
+© **2025 ChilSoft**.
 All rights reserved.

-Disclaimer: Chilsoft/Docker Toolkit is provided for informational purposes only.
-Use any code, tools, or instructions at your own risk.
-We are not responsible for any damage to your device, data loss, or unintended consequences.
-Always proceed with caution.